Seattle Police Case Study

 SPD previously had a dedicated squad of D.A.R.E officers but have discontinued this approach based on studies showing the limited effectiveness of the program.
 The department ended the program in 1996 because of a belief that the $250,000 spent a year could be better allocated on more effective programs (see coverage from The Seattle Times)

-A grant-funded City research evaluation is currently underway to address hot spots of juvenile crime in the Rainier Beach neighborhood.
-Learn more about the project at the website of Rainier Beach: A Beautiful Safe Place for Youth.
+A grant-funded ongoing City research evaluation to address hot spots of juvenile crime in the Rainier Beach neighborhood.
+Learn more about the project at the website of Rainier Beach: A Beautiful Safe Place for Youth (ABSPY).
+Although this project is community-led, SPD is an active partner in this partnership and participates in crime prevention activities.

-The size of the department and SPD’s span of control will be determined through the Settlement Agreement process currently underway.
+The size of the department and SPD’s span of control was determined through the Settlement Agreement process.

 The use of proactive investigations by SPD detectives is primarily determined by the subject matter of the investigation.
 The Seattle Police Department uses its property crime detectives in a traditional follow-up role where the crime is first reported to patrol officers and the cases are then assigned to detectives by a supervisor if there are sufficient solvability factors.